What Is The Interest Rate On Debt Consolidation Loans?

 Understanding Lender Fees

-• Arrangement Fee: This is a fee charged by the lender for setting up the loan.
-It can range from £100 to £500.
+• Arrangement Fee: The lender charges an arrangement fee for setting up the loan, which can range from £100 to £500.

 • Valuation Fee: For secured loans, a valuation fee may be required to assess the value of the collateral.